LeChienCour/DevOpsLab/AWSDevOpsLabs/01-cicd/codebuild/lab-guide.md

-# Advanced CodeBuild Lab Guide
+# CodeBuild Lab Guide

 ## Objective
-Create and configure advanced CodeBuild projects with multiple build environments, caching strategies, parallel builds, and custom build images.
-This lab demonstrates sophisticated build automation techniques required for AWS DevOps Professional certification.
+Create and configure AWS CodeBuild projects for automated building and testing of applications.
+This lab demonstrates essential build automation techniques and integration with CI/CD pipelines as required for AWS DevOps Professional certification.

 ## Learning Outcomes
 By completing this lab, you will:
-- Master multiple build environments (Node.js, Python, Java, Docker)
+- Understand CodeBuild project configuration and execution
-- Implement effective build caching strategies for faster builds
+- Master buildspec.yml file structure and commands
-- Configure parallel build execution for complex applications
+- Implement basic build caching for improved performance
-- Create and use custom Docker build images
+- Integrate CodeBuild with S3 for artifact storage
-- Integrate security scanning and code quality tools
+- Monitor build execution and troubleshoot build failures
-- Understand batch builds and build optimization techniques
+- Connect CodeBuild with CodePipeline for complete CI/CD workflows

 ## Prerequisites
 - AWS CLI installed and configured with appropriate permissions